graveja0/health-care-markets/README.md

 <img src="README_files/figure-gfm/unnamed-chunk-6-1.png" title="Hospitals and ZIP Codes in Philadelphia County, PA, 2015" alt="Hospitals and ZIP Codes in Philadelphia County, PA, 2015" style="display: block; margin: auto;" />

 In the next plot we show the care use patterns among FFS Medicare patients who reside in two ZIP codes: 19116 and 19130.
+Patient flows from the ZIP code to area hospitals is represtened by the “edge line” liking the ZIP centroid to the geographic location of each hospital.

-As seen in the figure, patients from these ZIP codes are treated at fundamentally different hospitals.
-These hospitals, moreover, are within close geographic proximity to the ZIP code.
+As seen in the figure, patients from the two example ZIP codes are treated at fundamentally different hospitals.
+These hospitals, moreover, are within close geographic proximity to each ZIP code.
 Finally, it is worth noting that many patients from ZIP 19116 are observed to travel to an out-of-county hospital.

 ![Hospitals Utilized Among FFS Medicare Beneficiaries from Select ZIP Codes](README_files/figure-gfm/unnamed-chunk-8-1.png)

-The next figure plots the “edges” in a bipartite network that connects ZIP codes with hospitals.
-These edges are depicted as lines connecting the ZIP centroid to the hospital location.
+The next figure plots all “edge links” among all ZIPs and hosptials in Philadelphia County.
 The plotted line width is also proportional to the total volume of of patients.
 That is, a thin line connecting a ZIP-hospital pair indicates that only a small fraction of patients from the ZIP code are treated at that particular hospital.

-Distinct markets for hospital services can be seen even in this simple visualization of patient flows.
+While things will become more clear in a later plot, a rough sense of distinct markets for hospital services can be seen in this simple map-based visualization of patient flows.
 For example, patients residing in the ZIP codes clustered in the southwest corner of the county all flow into hospitals located there, and there are few “shared” connections among these hospitals with other ZIP codes in the county.

 ![Patient Flows Among ZIP Codes and Hospitals in Philadelphia County, PA, 2015](README_files/figure-gfm/unnamed-chunk-9-1.png)

-In the next plot, we remove the geographic location layering on the map and simply plot the bipartite network.
+The next plot removes the geographic location layering on the map and simply plot the bipartite network.
 That is, we no longer tether each hospital and ZIP to its geographic location and centroid, respectively.
 Rather, we utilize a large graph layout (LGL) algorithm to improve the visualization of ties between ZIP codes and hospitals.
 As in the map in